Awesome: "Weird Al" Yankovic

 - The "Tacky" video is an awesome moment for everyone involved.
 Especially Jack Black, who's 44 and still as Jack Black as he's ever been.

 - The song took six takes.
 Every take, Al had to run from the top floor to street-level while changing clothes after his first segment.
 You can't tell.
 That man is in shape!
+To wit, he still has the stamina to perform two 2-hour concerts a night while on tour, with only slight signs of exhaustion.

 - "Word Crimes" gets a double for becoming a glorious anthem for the internet's outspoken Grammar Nazi brigade and turning one of the most needlessly controversial songs in years into something benign enough that people can actually enjoy the catchy tune without feeling gross if they're one of the people who believes the original is a blatant endorsement of date rape.